linl33/bohemia/guides/guide_openhds_setup.md

 - You may need to wait a few minutes after setting up the domain before obtaining an https certificate.
 - Run the following to get an https certificate set up:
 ```
-sudo certbot run --nginx --non-interactive --agree-tos -m joebrew@gmail.com --redirect -d bohemia.team
+sudo certbot run --nginx --non-interactive --agree-tos -m joebrew@gmail.com --redirect -d datacat.cc
 ```
-- Note, replace "joebrew@gmail.com" and "bohemia.team" with your email and domain, respectively
+- Note, replace "joebrew@gmail.com" and "datacat.cc" with your email and domain, respectively
   - (As an alternative to the above, you can get a CDN on cloudflare, and in the "DNS" section of domains.google.com, set the "Name servers" to the 2 provided by Cloudfare (may take 1 hour or so to work))
-- As per the instructions in the terminal, run a test on the new site at: https://www.ssllabs.com/ssltest/analyze.html?d=bohemia.team
+- As per the instructions in the terminal, run a test on the new site at: https://www.ssllabs.com/ssltest/analyze.html?d=datacat.cc